 Care for your encaustic painting

 Always protect the surface and edges of the encaustic painting when moving.
 Although the surface is completely dry, encaustic paintings can be scratched, gouged, or chipped if handled roughly.
 When being handled, special care is advised to the edges and corners.
 Fortunately encaustic is very repairable and can usually be easily repaired if damaged.

 Installation of an encaustic painting is no different than any other valued piece of art.
 It is not necessary to put your encaustic artwork under glass as glass may stick to the surface.
 If you would like to frame your artwork I would suggest a float frame.
-Encaustic paintings should be kept out of direct sunlight and away from fireplaces or other heating sources.

 Encaustic paintings are extremely durable due to the fact that beeswax is impervious to moisture.
 Because of this it will not deteriorate, it will not yellow, and it will not darken.
 Examples of encaustic paintings have survived from the Greek and Roman empires and are still as vibrant and colorful today as they were when they were painted.